matthewleechen/BritishPatents/README.md

 The original page scans can be found across the [Internet Archive](https://archive.org/search?query=creator%3A%22Great+Britain.+Patent+Office%22), [Hathitrust](https://catalog.hathitrust.org/Record/101716274?type%5B%5D=all&lookfor%5B%5D=chronological%20index%20of%20patents&ft=ft) and [Google Books](https://www.google.com/search?hl=en&sxsrf=APwXEdeJNdCG7Aq1TS0ZjtwvOpmrV_635w:1682421539341&q=inauthor:%22Bennet+Woodcroft%22&tbm=bks).
 These also contained digitized text, but the layouts of these documents almost always result in poor quality OCR.
 This repository intends to provide an implementation that will yield sufficiently high quality OCR that can be used for downstream tasks such as named entity recognition and record linkage.

 These records contain the universe of English patents issued between 1617 and 1852, and all British patents issued between 1853 and 1871.
-All records contain patent numbers and patentee information including full names, as well as location and occupational information.
+All records contain patent numbers and patentee information including full names, and a large number contain additional location and occupational information.
 See below for example page scans of these records.

 <img src="https://user-images.githubusercontent.com/63355658/234250327-8c07b174-b576-4bf0-bc21-93614f8904d6.jpg" width="250"> <img src="https://user-images.githubusercontent.com/63355658/234250202-1fb6fbff-b3a8-4a58-99c6-4feccdf64abb.jpg" width="264.5">  <img src="https://user-images.githubusercontent.com/63355658/234250176-6104f0ba-3fe4-4945-b3ee-a61e0b5e6bfe.jpg" width="263">